mika-alaoutinen/kiskotaan-backend/readme.md

 - Schemas are described as Avro documents that are stored under `src/main/avro`.
 - Message payload Java classes are generated from the Avro schemas.

-### `Debezium connector for Postgres`
-- Debezium connector is used for change data capture to share data between the different microservices.
-The connector streams changes to database into Kafka topics.
-- The connector is used to implement the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).
-- Runs on `localhost:8002`.

 ### `Kafka`
 - The microservices use Kafka as a message broker.
 - Kafka bootstrap server runs on `localhost:9092`.
 Services in the Docker network (i.e. containers) connects to port `9091` instead.